destinyae/contracts-1/packages/token-distribution/README.md

 The contract lock manages a number of tokens deposited into the contract to ensure that they can only be released under certain time conditions.

-This contract implements a release scheduled based on periods where tokens are released in steps after each period ends.
+This contract implements a release schedule based on periods where tokens are released in steps after each period ends.
 It can be configured with one period in which case it works like a plain TimeLock.
 It also supports revocation by the contract owner to be used for vesting schedules.

 The contract supports receiving extra funds over the managed tokens that can be withdrawn by the beneficiary at any time.

 A releaseStartTime parameter is included to override the default release schedule and perform the first release on the configured time.
-After that initial release it will continue with the default schedule.
+After that initial release, it will continue with the default schedule.

 ### MoxieTokenLockWallet